 Setting Description Name Enter a new name for the memory in the Name field.
-Foreground Click a Foreground button to select the color you want to apply to the text on the mnemonic.
+Names are limited to 16 characters.

-Setting Description Background Click a Background button to select the color you want to apply to the background on the mnemonic.
+Setting Description Foreground Click a Foreground button to select the color you want to apply to the text on the mnemonic.
+Background Click a Background button to select the color you want to apply to the background on the mnemonic.